Monte Carlo Simulations of Crystal Defects in Open Ensembles

-In insertion and deletion moves, the number of real particles was incremented from $N$ to $N\pm1$ by evolving the system under the Hamiltonian where $\lambda = (t-t_a) / (t_b - t_a)$.
-This type of trajectory also conserves density in phase space \cite{jarzynski97}.
-As the velocities of untransformed fictitious particles retain constant magnitude during MD trajectories, their contribution to kinetic energy can be neglected.
-Indeed, their positions at the end of a trajectory could be immediately computed.
+Since Hamiltonian trajectories conserve the volume element $d\bm{x}^M d\bm{p}^M$ \cite{jarzynski97}, the differentials cancel in Eq. (\ref{eq:Aab}).
+The momenta of untransformed fictitious particles, which retain constant magnitude, can also be neglected.

-If certain particles are easier to insert or delete than others, then randomly selecting particles can be highly inefficient.
+If certain particles are significantly easier to insert or delete than others, then random transformations can be highly inefficient.
 Instead, deletion trials were biased to select particles with high energies.
 Atoms with initial energies $U_i(\bm{x}_a^{N \subset M})$ were specifically selected with probability

 where $\beta^{-}$ is an adjustable parameter.
 This distribution temperature controls the strength of the selection bias, which reverts to random in the limit of $\beta^{-} = 0$.